Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 grammar, formatter, and LSP state.
 A provider must not retain the editor as though it belonged to one document permanently.

-TextMate language metadata comes from `assets/textmate/languages.json`.
-A server may request a grammar scope; otherwise its wrapper uses plain highlighting.
+Bundled TextMate language metadata comes from `assets/textmate/languages.json`.
+A server may request a packaged grammar scope or provide a linked grammar.
+If neither is present, or a linked grammar cannot be loaded and has no valid cache, its wrapper uses plain highlighting while the LSP is still allowed to connect.

 ## Formatting status